 Recognition, Reward & Professional Growth

-Framework: MHCC Factors #7 (Recognition & Reward) and #6 (Growth & Development).
-Insufficient reward predicts reduced sense of accomplishment — the third pillar of workforce deterioration.
-Deci & Ryan's (2000) Self-Determination Theory identifies competence as a fundamental human need.
-Unmet competence need accelerates disengagement.
+Evidence base: Insufficient reward predicts reduced sense of accomplishment — the third pillar of workforce deterioration (Maslach, Schaufeli & Leiter, 2001).
+Deci & Ryan's (2000) Self-Determination Theory identifies competence as a fundamental human need; unmet competence need accelerates disengagement.
+Domain aligned with CSA Z1003-13.

 4.1